Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Rome airport will be provided (an approximately two-hour drive, depending on traffic) for your departing flight.
+After an included breakfast* this morning, complimentary transportation to the Bologna Airport will be provided (approximately a 20-minute drive, depending on traffic) for your departing flight.

 Included Meals: Breakfast